nvim-treesitter/nvim-treesitter/README.md

       },
       smart_rename = {
         enable = true,
+        keymaps = {
-        smart_rename = "grr"              -- mapping to rename reference under cursor },
+          smart_rename = "grr"            -- mapping to rename reference under cursor }
+      },
       navigation = {
         enable = true,
+        keymaps = {
           goto_definition = "gnd",        -- mapping to go to definition of symbol under cursor list_definitions = "gnD"        -- mapping to list all definitions in current file }
+      }
     },
     ensure_installed = 'all' -- one of 'all', 'language', or a list of languages